 No discussion of the in-store retail experience is going to be deemed complete without a mention of Apple.
 So, I may as well get it out of the way right at the start.
 Apple is awesome, and they have truly cracked the code when it comes to retail design.
 We all know this.
 And yet, there are hundreds of small business owners across the country ignoring Apple’s example and losing sales as a result.
-You want to learn how to increase your retail sales?
+Do you want to learn how to increase your retail sales?
 Read and take note.

 Perhaps my favorite bit of Apple Store trivia is that if you walk into an Apple Retail Store first thing in the morning, you’ll notice that all of the MacBook Pro notebooks are positioned at exactly the same angle.
 Employees are equipped with an iPhone app that acts as a level to help them achieve this.
 It might sound nuts, but this kind of attention to detail is what distinguishes an exceptional in-store experience from a so-so one.

 Apple understands that as we walk through the doors of any new establishment, we ask ourselves a hundred questions in the blink of an eye: Is this location trustworthy, clean, friendly?
 Are the staff likely to treat me well?
-Will the products be to my liking?
+Will the merchandise be to my liking?
 Will I find what I need and complete my purchase quickly?
 Will the prices be too high, too low, or just right?
 And, perhaps most importantly, is there anything different and distinctive about this place?
 Does this feel like my kind of store?

 Your job as a small business owner is to make sure your store is answering these questions.
 The overall goal of this section of the small business sales funnel is simple:

 Every single person who walks through your doors should spend money in your store.
 Easier said than done, right?
 Yes, you’ll never get 100 percent of your visitors to spend, but by providing the best in-store experience possible, you’ll maximize your chances to acquire new customers and boost sales in the process.